 CC The C compiler.

-CXX The $C++$ compiler.

 CUCC The CUDA compiler.

+CXX The C++ compiler.

-F90 The Fortran compiler.
+F90 The Fortran 90 compiler.

-F77 Ignored
+F77 The Fortran 77 compiler.

 CPP The preprocessor used to generate dependencies for and to preprocess C and C++ code.

 FPP The preprocessor used to generate dependencies for and to preprocess Fortran code.

 LD The linker.

 AR The archiver used for generating libraries.

 RANLIB The archive indexer to use.

 MKDIR The program to use to create a directory.

 PERL The name of the Perl executable.